 Fit for a King

-The NBA's newest gem and home to the Sacramento Kings served as a major catalyst for development for downtown Sacramento and the surrounding area.
+One of the NBA's newest gems and home to the Sacramento Kings served as a major catalyst for development for downtown Sacramento and the surrounding area.
 The impressive arena features aircraft hangar doors and the NBA’s first 4k videoboard.
 Golden 1 Center was the first indoor sports venue to earn LEED Platinum designation, the highest level of global recognition for environmentally conscious buildings and organizations.
 Outside the main entrance, an $8 million sculpture named “Coloring Book” by artist Jeff Koons greets visitors as they enter the building.
 All the concession stands at the facility are branded around local eateries and 90 percent of food and beverage concessions are sourced from a network of hundreds of farms within 150 miles.

 CAA ICON's full scope of services were provided on this project.
 We provided a Project Development Plan through our Feasibility and Planning services, and our Strategic Advisory Group concurrently worked with the City of Sacramento to negotiate and structure a deal for the development of the arena and the redevelopment of the Downtown Plaza in addition to assisting the City in the development of the financing plan and negotiating the transaction.

 Once a deal was completed, CAA ICON served as Project Manager providing the full scope of services for the Golden 1 Center project delivery.